smn-d/Graph_network/README.md

 - project github repository setup

-experimenting with graph-tool:
+Experimenting with graph-tool:
-- went through the quick start tutorial
+- went through the quick start tutorial, learning the base library functionality and terminology

+### wednesday 7th july

+in preparation of an indepth reading of the Nonparametric statistical inference and stochastic block model, I refreshed my understanding of basic probabilities along with numpy and matplotlib to help with visualisation.